travis-ci/docs-travis-ci-com/user/languages/haskell.md

 This guide covers build environment and configuration topics specific to Haskell projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Haskell builds are not available on the OSX environment.

 ## Overview

 The Haskell VM has recent versions of GHC pre-installed.